 Juul Vape Settlement Lawsuits and Lung Cancer

 If you were diagnosed with lung cancer and are a Juul vape user, the two may be connected.
-Juul Labs, an e-cigarette maker, has reached settlements covering more than 5,000 cases with more than 10,000 plaintiffs related to its vaping products.
+The e-cigarette maker has reached a Juul vape settlement covering more than 5,000 cases with more than 10,000 plaintiffs related to its vaping products.
 The plaintiffs had several reasons for their claims including Juul users getting sick, younger generations using vapes, and minorities being targeted in Juul advertisements.
 Experts state that the Juul vape settlement will total $1.7 billion.

 Scientists still do not understand the full scope of the effects of e-cigarettes, yet many signs point to Juul possibly leading to lung cancer.
 Learn about Juul vape settlements and if e-cigarettes cause lung cancer.